elliotwoods/ofxCvMin/readme.md

 # Introduction

+ofxCvMin began with:

+* Modern OpenCv libs
+* C++11 support on OSX
-ofxCvMin is a combination of the minimal utility functions from Kyle McDonald's ofxCv (https://github.com/kylemcdonald/ofxCv/) and up to date OpenCV libs built for c++11.
+* Utility functions from Kyle McDonald's ofxCv (https://github.com/kylemcdonald/ofxCv/)

+The aims of this addon are to:

+* Be minimal (no significant helper classes)
+* Be fast (optimised casting between oF and cv)
+* Give you a working OpenCV environment with the least fuss

+Currently I'm working with:
+* XCode 5
+* Visual Studio 2012

 This addon does not require ofxOpenCv.

+## Side note

-This addon will become less useful when a proper c++11 release of oF arrives.
+This addon may become less useful when a proper c++11 release of oF arrives.

 # Notes to self